 To reduce our interest rate risk, we entered into interest-rate swap agreements covering our Term Loan A, effectively setting a fixed rate for a portion of our debt.
-At March 31, 2023, we have arrangements in place that fix our interest rate of \$500 million through May 2026 and a further arrangement to fix \$ 150 million through September 2024.
+At June 30, 2023, we have arrangements in place that fix our interest rate of \$500 million through May 2026 and a further arrangement to fix \$ 150 million through September 2024.
 The balance of the debt pays interest based upon an index.
 The floating interest rate on these instruments was converted from LIBOR to SOFR in December 2022, concurrent with our debt agreements.
 In converting our debt and interest-rate swaps, we utilized the practical expedients allowed under ASU No. 2020-04 Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting, which allowed us to treat these amendments as though the modification was not substantial.
-At March 31, 2023, our effective interest rate, including the original issuance costs and discount rate, was 5.9%.
+At June 30, 2023, our effective interest rate, including the original issuance costs and discount rate, was 5.9%.

 Our interest-rate swap agreements are valued quarterly and recorded on our balance sheet.
-As of March 31, 2023, we had an asset of \$ 24.6 million and a liability of \$4.5 million, compared to an asset of \$ 31.4 million as of September 30, 2022.
-These balances were recorded in "other assets" and "other liabilities", respectively, on our consolidated balance sheet.
+As of June 30, 2023, we had assets of \$ 29.7 million, compared to an asset of \$31.4 million as of September 30, 2022.
+These balances were recorded in "other assets" on our consolidated balance sheet.
 As these hedges are considered effective, all gains and losses are reported within other comprehensive income on our consolidated statement of comprehensive income.